homeymusic/mami.codi.R/man/thoughts/Gabor.md

 uses the set of those 2 coefficients to create a data set of size 2(f2-f1)tau.

-MaMi.CoDi starts with the wavelength (row of hair cells, bank of reeds) and frequency (phase-locking, oscillograph) signals to create a data set of size 2(f2-f1)tau.
+MaMi.CoDi starts with the period (row of hair cells, bank of reeds) and frequency (phase-locking, oscillograph) signals to create a data set of size 2(f2-f1)tau.